hash00x1/Aurora-Engineering-Challenge/README.md

 # Aurora-Engineering-Challenge
-Coded Response to Aurora Engineering Challenge: https://hackmd.io/@birchmd/Syj4Hkcmc
+Coded Response to Aurora Data Scientist Engine Challenge: https://hackmd.io/@birchmd/Syj4Hkcmc

 The code features a Multilinear Regression Model as well as a Random Forest Regression Model, written with sci-kit learn.
 Both models are optimized for different sample sizes and processing times.
 Multilinear Regression is fast and proves accurate with smaller sample sizes, but will need a higher number of training features (>=4) to work well.
 Random Forest takes some time to compute and is training-intensive, but can process with high accuracy while using a smaller number of training features.